Dreams change us.

 Author, New Yorker

-In our studies at MIT, we showed we can guide 92% of people to dream of a specific topic chosen before they went to bed.
+In our MIT studies, we guided 92% of people to dream of a specific topic chosen before bed.

 Read about other dream accounts from people who have used Dormio.